OpatrilPeter/rs-dca/README.md

 ## Motivation

-Purpose of DCA format is creating minimalistic format for collecting multiple files into single one.
+The purpose of DCA format is creating minimalistic format for collecting multiple files into single one.
 Specifically, writing compressor or decompressor in any language and environment should be relatively simple.

 For example, original motivation arised when I had to download many small files from given website, but due